GENI-NSF/geni-tools/README-omni.txt

  - Clean some output messages (`ListResources`, whether omni lists the getversion cache name option, a WARN on v2 getversion at a v1 AM, etc)
- - Clean generated filenames from a protogeni v3 AM
+ - Clean generated filenames from a protogeni AM (GCF #237)

 New in v2.0: